 - Also employed by Hopkins, who did his best to never blink on camera.

 - Used to Be a Sweet Kid: Before World War II, Hannibal was a cute and caring boy.

 - Wake Up, Go to School, Save the World: In the book version of (the film mostly dropped the plotline) Clarice is juggling her hunt for Buffalo Bill with her FBI training, knowing she's in danger of being held back for non-attendance despite being a brilliant student who's busy doing Bureau work.

 - What Happened to the Mouse?: Catherine, who lives in an apartment, is shown in the film to have a cat she didnít have time to feed when she was abducted.
 Itís never made clear whether anyone else fed the cat instead of her.

 - Wounded Gazelle Gambit: "Buffalo Bill" uses a fake cast and an unwieldy object he's supposedly trying to put in a van to lure Catherine into position to kidnap her.
 Fun fact: This was frequently the M.O. of Ted Bundy when he was active as a serial killer in the 1970s (Impersonating an Officer being the other).
 He would put an arm in a sling to fake injury, approach his victims asking for help carrying something to his car, and then beat them unconscious and kidnap them.

-- You Monster!: In The Silence Of The Lambs, Dr. Frederick Chilton, the head of the insane asylum that houses the cannibalistic serial killer Dr. Hannibal Lecter, describes Lecter as a monster.
+- You Monster!: Dr. Frederick Chilton, the head of the insane asylum that houses the cannibalistic serial killer Dr. Hannibal Lecter, describes Lecter as a monster.

 Chilton: [to Clarice Starling] Oh, he's a monster.
 Pure psychopath.
 So rare to capture one alive.
 From a research point of view, Lecter is our most prized asset.